AN INCLUSIVE AND SAFE PLACE FOR EVERYONE

 • The gender of participants is not considered to be known in advance.
 Ask guests beforehand for their preferred personal pronoun and form of address and refer to audience participants as “that person” or ask them to identify themselves by their name and personal pronoun.

-• PdZ contributes to the decolonisation of language: ‘white’ not ‘caucasian’; ‘black’ not ‘dark’; ‘double-blood’ or ‘multi-blood’ not ‘half-blood’; and ‘bicultural’ not ‘immigrant’.
+• PdZ contributes to the decolonisation of language: ‘white’ not ‘caucasian’; ‘Black’ not ‘dark’; ‘double-blood’ or ‘multi-blood’ not ‘half-blood’; and ‘bicultural’ not ‘immigrant’.
 A Dutch person is anyone with Dutch nationality, not everyone with a white skin color.
 People with dual nationality are introduced with both nationalities if desired (and requested) and population groups are referred to with both nationalities: ‘Chinese-Dutch’ and not: ‘Chinese’ and ‘Turkish-Dutch’ and not: ‘Turks’.

 • There is no profanity or name calling at the table.
 This keeps the conversation substantive, safe, polite and respectful to everyone.